-Microsites are typically separate entities from your brand and main site, having their own domain, while others may be a subdomain of your main site.
+Microsites are typically separate entities from your brand and parent site, having their own domain and web design, while others may be a subdomain of your primary website.

 No one can seem to agree on what the first microsite actually was, but it appears they originated somewhere around 1999 as marketing departments began to crave more control over their organization’s online presence.
-Microsites quickly became more popular and are used widely as an online marketing tool in both marketing and sales departments at organizations worldwide.
+Microsites quickly became more popular and are used widely as an online marketing tool in not only marketing but also sales departments at organizations worldwide.

 Why Do I Need A Microsite If I Already Have A Website?

-Microsites are handy and flexible marketing tools that can essentially serve any role you would like them to.
+Microsites are handy and flexible marketing tools that can essentially serve any role you would like them to in your digital marketing strategy.
 They are highly adaptable and can utilize any technology or rich media, so a lot of thought will have to go into a microsite’s design and name.

 It’s important to note that a microsite is different from a static landing page on your website.
-A microsite will typically have its own set of themes and a separate brand message from your main site and landing pages.
-A microsite can cut out the fluff you have to include on your main site and get straight to the point, hopefully leading to quick conversions.
+A microsite will typically have its own set of themes and a separate brand message from your parent website and landing page.
+Creating a landing page for SEO can effectively drive users to your site, but a microsite can cut out the fluff you have to include on your main site and get straight to the point, hopefully leading to quick conversions.

 Microsites Are More Versatile

 Microsites can essentially promote anything you want them to.
-While you can surely throw a rotating banner at the top of your main site (and should), a microsite will have everything related to the specific event or promotion you want to highlight.
-If its an event, your microsite will have the time and date, ticket prices and how to buy, directions, and an FAQ to handle any other relevant information.
+While you can surely throw a rotating banner at the top of your main site (and should), a microsite will have everything related to the specific event or promotion that you want to focus customer attention on.
+If it’s an event, your microsite will have the time and date, ticket prices and how to buy, directions, and an FAQ to handle any other relevant information.